Exporting to Nigeria – Overview

 Big shows of emotion in public are commonplace and perfectly acceptable in Nigeria.
 This may make it seem that people are having an argument or a shouting match, when in fact they are merely having a discussion or a friendly conversation.

-The Nigerian attitude to business meetings and negotiations is a reflection of their wider attitude to social interactions.
+Nigerians’ attitude to business meetings and negotiations reflects their wider attitude to social interactions.
 Therefore, expect a certain amount of emotion when negotiating, and feel free to respond in kind, however remember that losing control is not acceptable.
 Bargaining and haggling are an important part of Nigerian business negotiations.

 Other useful information you should remember:

-• Always arrive on time for meetings however expect others to be late as tardiness does not carry the same stigma in Nigeria as it does with other countries.
+- Always arrive on time for meetings; however, expect others to be late as tardiness does not carry the same stigma in Nigeria as it does in other countries.

-• Expect meetings to take a lot of time and to involve a lot of small talk.
+- Expect meetings to take a lot of time and involve a lot of small talk.

-• Status is important in Nigeria, so if you are meeting someone senior to you, a small bow when shaking hands would be appropriate.
-Additionally, avoid prolonged eye contact with someone more senior to you, as this could be seen as disrespectful.
+- Status is important in Nigeria, so if you are meeting someone senior to you, a small bow when shaking hands would be appropriate.
+Also, avoid prolonged eye contact with someone more senior than you, as this could be disrespectful.

 Setting up in Nigeria